iomete/iom-docs/docs/user-guide/iam/sso/sso-oidc.md

 ## Accessing the SSO configuration page

 To begin, log in to the IOMETE Console as an account admin.
 Click the `Settings` menu in the sidebar and navigate to the `Single Sign-On` tab under `IAM`.
-From there, choose **OpenID connect** to begin the configuration process.
+You will see options for **OpenID connect** and [SAML 2.0](sso-saml.md).
+Click on SAML to start the configuration.

 <Img src="/img/user-guide/iam/sso/sso.png" alt="SSO configuration"/>